BurnyCoder/bunnyhopping/README.md

 ## Game Mechanics

 Bunnyhopping is a movement technique where continuous jumping increases your movement speed.
+In this game:

+1. Hold space bar while moving to perform bunny hops
+2. Each consecutive jump increases your speed multiplier
+3. Consecutive jumps receive a bigger speed boost than the first jump
+4. The speed boost applies while moving in any direction
-By holding space while moving, your character will automatically jump repeatedly, and each jump increases your speed multiplier.
-The speed boost decays if you stop jumping or stop moving.
+5. Your speed bonus decays if you stop jumping or stop moving

+The key to achieving maximum speed is to time your jumps perfectly - try to jump immediately after landing!

 ## Features

 - First-person perspective
-- Bunnyhopping mechanics with speed boost
+- Bunnyhopping mechanics with progressive speed boost
 - Speed counter and multiplier display
 - Simple 3D environment with obstacles